Brazil business leaders, economists blast Bolsonaro's pandemic response

 Without naming Bolsonaro, they upbraided “the country’s highest political leadership” for ignoring science, encouraging crowds, hyping unproven treatments and “flirting with the anti-vaccine movement.”

-The presidential press office did not immediately respond to a request for comment.
+The presidential press office did not respond to a request for comment.

 A surge of infections has made Brazil the latest epicenter of the coronavirus pandemic, killing more than 15,000 people last week and pushing hospitals across the country to the limit.